aronerben/lean-rsa/README.md

 The majority of LOC is used to prove RSA works even in edge-cases (e.g. where a message is not coprime to the product of the two primes).
 I believe the proof could be shortened a little by utilizing `mathlib` to a greater extent and using clever meta tactics to extract common parts.

 The `simp` tactic is never given a list of theorems to use.
-This means that this proof might not work in all versions of `mathlib`, as new theorems could be marked with the `[simp]` attribute, effectively alternating `simp`s behavior.
+This means that this proof might not work in all versions of `mathlib`, as new theorems could be marked with the `[simp]` attribute, effectively altering `simp`s behavior in some cases.

 The axiom of choice is brought in by various lemmas used throughout the proof.